mrpaulandrew/procfwk/docs/tables.md

 ## PipelineAuthLink
 __Schema:__ procfwk

-__Definition:__ For the purposes of granular sercurity when providing service principal details that can be used to execute worker [pipelines](/procfwk/pipelines) this table provides that many to many link and has further referential integrity checks against the Data Factory as well.
+__Definition:__ For the purposes of granular security when providing service principal details that can be used to execute worker [pipelines](/procfwk/pipelines) this table provides that many to many link and has further referential integrity checks against the Data Factory as well.

 |Id|Attribute|Data Type|Length|Nullable
 |:---:|---|---|:---:|:---:|